$2,305,532Average Value$519Average Price per Sq Ft0Homes For Sale

 Extensive nature trails and direct access to the Minuteman Bikeway

 Pheasant Brook Conservation Area is at the center of the neighborhood, but it's more of a scenic backdrop than a park.
 To spend time outdoors, residents can head across the street to Arlington's Great Meadows, which, at more than 180 acres, is the largest undeveloped green space in Lexington.
 The natural land has multiuse trails that run through forests and wetlands.
-The membership-only J. W. Hayden Recreation Centre is 3 miles north for indoor recreation, with an ice-skating rink, pool and full-service gym.
+The membership-only J. W. Hayden Recreation Centre is 3 miles west for indoor recreation, with an ice-skating rink, pool and full-service gym.

 Crampton also says that proximity to the Minuteman Commuter Bikeway is one of the main draws to this neighborhood.
-Less than a mile away, this paved bike path runs 10 miles from Bedford to the Alewife MBTA station south of Arlington .
+Less than a mile away, this paved bike path runs 10 miles from Bedford to the Alewife MBTA station south of Arlington.
 The trail connects through downtown Lexington, meaning Pheasant Brook Estates residents are about a 10-minute bike ride from downtown.

 Dining in downtown Lexington and fresh produce from Wilson Farm

+Two miles away, downtown Lexington's brick storefronts are filled with restaurants and boutiques.
+Residents can bike or drive into town for the weekly farmers market from spring to fall, occasional live music nights or dining out.
+"Lexington truly does have an incredible dining selection," Crampton says.
+She recommends il Casale for Italian food and says the numerous bakeries are a highlight.
+Nouvé Bakery is particularly popular for its matcha pain suisse pastry.
 A bit further north, Stop & Shop is a go-to for groceries, but Crampton says the standout grocery store in the area is Wilson Farm, less than 2 miles south.
 Wilson Farm started selling vegetables to the community in 1884, and it still stocks its shelves with produce grown directly from the surrounding fields.
 Its selection has expanded to include farm produce from all over the region, as well as traditional grocery items and baked goods.
 In the fall, it gets busy for its pumpkin village.

 Connecting to Interstate 93, it's a 13-mile drive into downtown Boston.
 The trip might take 30 minutes to an hour, depending on traffic.
 Commuters can also head 6 miles to Alewife Station, catching the Red Line subway, which runs for 20 minutes into Boston.
 The closest airport is Boston Logan International Airport, in the heart of the city.
 Residents are much closer to medical services, with the Lahey Hospital & Medical Center 5 miles north.